Lightning-Universe/lightning-flash/docs/source/general/classification_targets.rst

 This guide details the different target formats supported by classification tasks in Flash.
 By default, the target format and any additional metadata (``labels``, ``num_classes``, ``multi_label``) will be inferred from your training data.
+You can override this behaviour by passing your own :class:`~flash.core.data.utilities.classification.TargetFormatter` using the ``target_formatter`` argument.

 .. testsetup:: targets